 Phase Three: Execution

 For example, If one of your developers turns out to be slower than you expected, you are losing money on that resource and will need to make a personnel change or reprioritize their deliverables.
 That same flexibility will be needed to adjust the scope, budget or schedule as needed.
 Your steps include:

-- Release regular communications – Weekly emails providing project updates are a great way to keep everyone on the same page and set expectations for the next stage.
+- Release regular communications – weekly emails providing project updates are a great way to keep everyone on the same page and set expectations for the next stage.
 Create weekly update messages that are internal to the project team and broader messages that can be distributed company-wide.

 So now your project is in full swing – and it’s up to you to make sure it stays as close to that beautiful plan you created.
 The Controlling phase is where that happens.

-Phase Four: Controlling
+Phase Four: Monitoring and Controlling.

 Phase Five: Closeout